PluribusDigital/pluribusdigital-com/README.md

     * `writer`: writes articles, but can't publish them
     * `editor`: can edit submitted articles and publish, as well as add other users

+#### By-lines and "Editors" Account

+Medium attributes each story (the "by-line") to the author based on their account information.
+We have created an "editors" account when we want the article to be written as the company vs. an individual person.
+The guidance on using those is:

+* Use the individual account (`@jane_doe`) to write and submit the article when it is meant to be from that person.
+This could be a technical how-to, an individual perspective, or some other article where it makes sense to be from an individual.
+* Use the editors account (`@pluribusdigital_editors`) to write and submit the article when it makes more sense to be from the company generally.
+This could be news announcements, or some article with many authors or perspectives.

 ### Writing & Submitting Articles

 1. Login to medium.com